Morisonbob/Detective-J-Unity-Game/README.md

 <b>#Talking Design#</b>

-I wanted to create a <b>narrative driven game, with branching dialogue choices and different endings</b>, so I tought that a kinda noir detective setting was a good place to start doing what I wanted to do.
+I wanted to create a <b>narrative driven game with branching dialogue choices</b> and some puzzles, with a Ace Attorney inspiration, so I tought that a kinda noir detective setting was a good place to start doing what I wanted to do.

+The player controls a young black man investigating his first case with a helping hand of his unnamed mentor.
+During the gameplay the player has to solve puzzles to find clues about the case he is investigating and